microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/tutorial-create-simple-extension.md

 	   placement: CommandPlacement.ExtensionsMenu)]
    ```

-The first argument to the `Command` attribute is the `CommandId`, the second is `CommandDisplayName`, which is the menu text, and you specify any other parameters by name because they're optional. `Placement`, specifies where to host the command in the IDE.
+The first argument to the `Command` attribute is the `CommandId`, the second is `CommandDisplayName`, which is the menu text, and you specify any other parameters by name because they're optional. `Placement`, specifies where the command should appear in the IDE.
 In this case, the command is placed on the Extensions menu, one of the top-level menus in Visual Studio.
 You can view the values of `CommandPlacement` in the reference docs, or use IntelliSense to see various choices for placement.

 1. Add the `CommandIcon` attribute.